 How to think when Returning to the Office

-As the latest variant of Covid-19 seem to ease, we once again are beginning to consider a return to the office, possibly the ‘Final Return’.
-But what have we learnt from our previous workplace returns when it comes to employee wellbeing, office environments, and recharging workplace relationships both offline and online?
-Here’s some of our top tips for managing your workspace in 2022 as we begin yet another (and let's hope it will be the last!) workplace return.
+As the latest variant of Covid-19 seems to ease, we once again are beginning to consider a return to the office, possibly the ‘Final Return’.
+But what have we learned from our previous workplace returns when it comes to employee well-being, office environments, and recharging workplace relationships both offline and online?
+Here are some of our top tips for managing your workspace in 2022 as we begin yet another (and let's hope it will be the last!) workplace return.

 Top Tips: Workplace Management When Employees Are Returning

 It is important to not underestimate this move.
 Whilst some employees will enjoy coming back to their workplace and getting back to daily interactions, others will fear this.
 There might be several reasons for that which you should consider having a plan for.
 They might have anxiousness when it comes to the health and well-being of their families or themselves.
 Studies have also shown that more people may be anxious about the health and well-being of their families if they return to a busy office in the midst of Covid, while others prefer to have their own personal workspaces where they can control the heat, the air and the comfort of their environments.

 Be considerate to all staff - provide appropriate notice if you wish certain colleagues to return to the office.
 Consider if it is possible to continue flexible working-from-home procedures, and if this can’t happen, provide good communication with the staff affected.